kiyo124/program/README.md

 task 1: finding factorial using recursion task 2: import math module and find the square root, logarithm, sine of input number
 # assignment 4
+task 1: perform exception handling for reading a file and file does not found error task 2: write and append a file
+# assignment 5
+task 1: Create dictionary of student marks task 2: Demonstrate list slicing